The cluster of eating habits most negatively affecting you is:

 Busy & Tired Habits

-You run around a lot and end up feeling tired, or maybe you also work or play into the night a little more than you should and don’t rejuvenate yourself enough for all the things you do.
-Being super busy means you’re distracted a lot and meals often involve whatever is convenient.
+You're super busy doing a million things and while you probably kick ass, you end up feeling wiped out.
+Maybe you also work or play into the night a little more than you should and don’t rejuvenate yourself enough for all the things you do.
+Being really busy means you’re distracted a lot and meals often involve whatever is convenient.
 When food is an afterthought, it results in it not getting the attention it needs to truly nourish you.

 Juggling many priorities and tasks also diminishes your willpower, which has probably been missing in action at key moments when you need it most.
 And when your energy gets low, your body adjusts by increasing your appetite and reducing your sense of fullness, which is likely the root cause of eating more than you’d like sometimes.

-Read on to find out what bad habits this causes + simple steps to break them →
+Read more to find out what bad habits this causes + simple steps to break them

 Watch out!
 These unconscious habits result in: